-How should static resources (CSS/JS/images) be stored and referenced in AnQiCMS templates?
+How should static resources (CSS/JS/images) be stored and referenced in the AnQiCMS template?

-As a website administrator who is well-versed in the operation of AnQiCMS, I know that proper management of website static resources is crucial for improving user experience and website performance.In AnQiCMS template development and maintenance, it is the foundation of building an efficient and stable website to store and reference CSS, JavaScript, and image static files reasonably.Below, I will elaborate on this key stage in detail.
+As a website administrator who is deeply familiar with AnQiCMS operation, I know that proper management of website static resources is crucial for improving user experience and website performance.In AnQiCMS template development and maintenance, reasonably storing and referencing CSS, JavaScript, and images, etc., is the foundation for building an efficient and stable website.Below, I will elaborate on this key link.

-The storage location of static resources in the Anqi CMS template
+The location of static resources in AnQi CMS template

-In/public/static/The directory should be further subdivided, creating subdirectories such ascss//js//images/to maintain an orderly classification of resource types.
+In/public/static/Under the directory, you should further subdivide and create such ascss//js//images/etc. subdirectories to maintain the orderly classification of resource types.
 For example:

-• CSS file: Place in/public/static/css/The directory used to store the global styles, layout styles, or specific component styles of the website.
+• CSS file: Place in/public/static/css/Under the directory, used to store the global styles, layout styles, or specific component styles of the website.

 • JavaScript file: Place in/public/static/js/Under the directory, used to store interactive logic, animation effects, or third-party JS libraries.

-• Image resources: Place in/public/static/images/The directory is used to store essential images for template design, such as website logo, background image, icon, decorative images, and so on.
+• Image resources: Place in/public/static/images/Under the directory, used specifically to store indispensable images for template design, such as website logos, background images, icons, decorative images, and so on.

 This layered storage not only helps you quickly locate and manage files, but also lays a good foundation for future template updates, switching, or performance optimization.

-TemplateUrlLabels processed internally in AnQiCMS will output a complete URL pointing to the static resource directory of your current template.You only need to concatenate it as a prefix with the relative path of your static resources.
+TemplateUrlThe tag processed internally in AnQiCMS will output a complete URL pointing to the static resource directory of your current template.You just need to use it as a prefix, and concatenate it with the relative path of your static resources.

-The following is a specific example of reference, showing how to correctly reference various static resources in template files:
+The following is a specific example that shows how to correctly reference various static resources in the template file.

-Reference CSS file:If your main style filestyle.cssis located/public/static/css/in the path under your template file (usually<head>within the tag), you should reference it like this:
+Reference CSS file:If your main style filestyle.cssis located/public/static/css/in the path, in your template file (usually<head>within the tag), you should reference it like this:

 <link href="{% system with name="TemplateUrl" %}/css/style.css" rel="stylesheet">

-Reference JavaScript file:If your custom script filemain.jsis located/public/static/js/Under the path, it is usually recommended to<body>Before closing the tag:
+Reference JavaScript file:If your custom script filemain.jsis located/public/static/js/is located in the path, it is usually recommended to reference it before the<body>closing tag:

 <script src="{% system with name="TemplateUrl" %}/js/main.js"></script>